 Local business district uses.
-Retail stores and service establishments-- the principal activities of which are the selling of services or merchandise at retail and the operations of which may be carried on outside a building as customarily as within.
+Retail stores and service establishments, excluding mini-storage facilities -- the principal activities of which are the selling of services or merchandise at retail and the operations of which may be carried on outside a building as customarily as within.